-No Instances of Willful Acts of Abuse or Neglect Throughout the course of the audit, the auditor must not have observed farm personnel committing willful acts of abuse or neglect, which include but are not limited to kicking, throwing, yelling at, or purposefully scaring the sheep, beating the sheep or breaking tails, slamming gates on the sheep, using any type of prod inappropriately (on sensitive areas of the animal), using the electric prod when neither the welfare of the animal or of the handler is in immediate jeopardy, using electronic immobilization for any reason, driving the animals atop one another, goading or dragging a downer animal, or neglecting to provide feed, water, or health care.: P/F1 Auditor note: this item has no point value. ➤ A mark of "Yes" indicates that the auditor did NOT observe willful acts of abuse or neglect by farm personnel towards the animals. ➤ A mark of "No" indicates that the auditor believes that willful acts of abuse or neglect towards the animal(s) have been committed.
+No Instances of Willful Acts of Abuse or Neglect Throughout the course of the audit, the auditor must not have observed farm personnel committing willful acts of abuse or neglect, which include but are not limited to kicking, throwing, yelling at, or purposefully scaring the goats, beating the goats or breaking tails, slamming gates on the goats, using any type of prod inappropriately (on sensitive areas of the animal), using the electric prod when neither the welfare of the animal or of the handler is in immediate jeopardy, using electronic immobilization for any reason, driving the animals atop one another, goading or dragging a downer animal, or neglecting to provide feed, water, or health care.: P/F1 Auditor note: this item has no point value: A mark of "Yes" indicates that the auditor did NOT observe willful acts of abuse or neglect by farm personnel towards the animals.
+A mark of "No" indicates that the auditor believes that acts of willful abuse or neglect towards the animals have been committed.
 The auditor must document the incident observed and s/he must inform farm management, their audit company, and the American Humane CertifiedTM program immediately.
-The presence of willful acts of abuse or neglect is a severe non-conformance, and results in automatic failure of this audit. ☐ Yes☐ No /-
+The presence of willful acts of abuse or neglect is a severe non-conformance, and results in automatic failure of this audit.
+Yes No J-